fr123k/vagrant-boxes/ubuntu/minikube/README.md

 ## Publish

 > **:information_source:  INFO: The publish make target needs an authenticated connection to the Vagrant Cloud to upload the vagrant box properly.**
 >
-> The default picked Vagrant Cloud regisytry is fr123k this can be configured check teh Makefile.
-If you want to upload this or a customized version to your account.
+> The default picked Vagrant Cloud registry is fr123k this can be configured check the Makefile.
+If you want to upload this or a customized version to your own Vagrant Cloud account.

 ```
  make publish